Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 With ML-Agents, it is possible to _train_ the behaviors of such NPCs (called **agents**) using a variety of methods.
 The basic idea is quite simple.
-We need to define three entities at every instance of the game (called **environment**):
+We need to define three entities at every moment of the game (called **environment**):
 - What the medic perceives about the environment (called **observations**).
 Observations can be numeric and/or visual.
 Numeric observations measure